 - c.
-Click Next.

-- d.
-Administrator: From Available Users, choose the users you want to assign to this user group.
-Click the icon and they appear under Selected Users now.
+Click Next. - icon and they appear under Selected Users now.
 Use the icon to deselect the users assigned to the group.

-You can also create Administrator Accounts by clicking the appears where you can configure the administrator account settings.
-You can edit the user settings by clicking the icon and delete the user from the list by clicking icon.
+You can also create Administrator Accounts by clicking the icon.
+The Create Administrator Account page appears where you can configure the administrator account settings.
+You can edit the user settings by clicking the icon and delete the user from the list by clicking icon. - e.
+Click Next. - f.

-- a Click Nevt

-- f.
 Review: Verify the configuration of the user group.
-Click Back to make modifications to the configuration settings.
+Click Back to make modifications to the configuration settings. - g.

-- g.
 Click OK to confirm.